Updated:

 All the port employees have a role to play in safeguarding port facilities, infrastructure and users.
 A continuous, rigorous and potent security program creates general awareness and watchfulness.
 Facility Security Officers are in charge of promoting and coordinating security programs and training.
 The program must ensure that all the employees are able to identify, comprehend and take necessary action on any kind of security threat.

 The program emphasizes on the fact that security is the responsibility of all the employees and the port users.
-The objectives of the security programs, drills and exercises include: promoting quick response to security threats, purging security breach and violation, enhancing facility defences against the existing and potential threats, creating security awareness and consciousness, and training security personnel on the procedures and methods used to avert or minimize security threats23.
+The objectives of the security programs, drills and exercises include: promoting quick response to security threats, purging security breach and violation, enhancing facility defences against the existing and potential threats, creating security awareness and consciousness, and training security personnel on the procedures and methods used to avert or minimize security threats.

 The Awareness Program

 The new recruits or employees assigned to the security docket are usually provided with security manual as part of security awareness orientation.
 The manual contain vital instructions, individual responsibilities, impact of various threats and appropriate measures, and the importance of security awareness.
 This is followed by training and drills to enhance proficiency and alertness.
-The training is carried out on a quarterly basis24.
+The training is carried out on a quarterly basis.

 Drills and Exercises

 The security programs and schedules are drafted by the Facility Security Officer.
-They must make sure that all the drills and exercises are carried out on a regular basis, especially not less than three times per year25.
+They must make sure that all the drills and exercises are carried out on a regular basis, especially not less than three times per year.

 Schedule for training, drills and exercises

-Figure 1: Schedule for training, drills and exercises
+Figure 1: Schedule for training, drills and exercises.

 Security Strategy, Processes and Controls